jitsi/handbook/docs/devops-guide/ldap-authentication.md

 `/etc/prosody/conf.avail/$(hostname -f).cfg.lua`:

 You might also have to add the `allow_unencrypted_plain_auth` option to allow plain-text passwords to be sent over the network.
+This is not recommended as it makes the setup less secure.
+So please try without this line first and only add it if you have problems authenticating.

 ```
         authentication = "cyrus"